 As Sweden and Denmark were the dominant regional powers for centuries, Swedish and Danish served as much of the region's languages of administration, education, and religion.
-Meanwhile, standing assists after one of the control of the co many inhabitants spoke their indigenous languages at home and in informal situations.
+Meanwhile, wanted a mires of the regiff of the content of the many inhabitants spoke their indigenous languages at home and in informal situations.